conda-forge/phconvert-feedstock/README.md

 *phconvert* is a python 2 & 3 library that helps writing valid Photon-HDF5 <http://photon-hdf5.org/>
 files, a file format for time stamp-based single-molecule spectroscopy.
-Additionally, phconvert can convert a few common binary formats used in in single-molecule spectroscopy (e.g. PicoQuant .HT3, Becker & Hickl .SPC/.SET) to Photon-HDF5.
+Additionally, phconvert can convert all the common binary formats used in in single-molecule spectroscopy (e.g. PicoQuant .HT3, Becker & Hickl .SPC/.SET) to Photon-HDF5.